trskop/dot.config/yx/toolset/man/yx-env.1.md

 :   Ignore specified env config instead of using it to modify environment.

 -h, \--help
 :   Print short help message and exit.
-Same as `yx help this`.
+Same as `yx help env`.

 # EXIT STATUS